MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Launch R_

-1. Then we can do the simliar steps to install [R Studio](http://download1.rstudio.org/RStudio-0.97.551.exe) and launch it.
+1. Use the same steps to install [R Studio](http://download1.rstudio.org/RStudio-0.97.551.exe) and run it.

 	![Launch RStudio](images/vm-windows-launch-rstudio.png)

 	_Launch RStudio_

-1. Next let's execute an R job.
-First we need an R file on the remote machine on Windows Azure.
+1. Next, let's execute an R job.
+First we need to move an R file on the remote machine on Windows Azure.
 You can find an file **acpclust.R** under the folder **Source\Exercise1**.
 Since Windows Remote Desktop supports Copy/Paste from a local machine to a remote desktop machine, you can use this to get the file onto the Windows Azure machine.
 To do this, right-click the file **acpclust.R**, click **Copy**, then navigate to the Remote Desktop window's desktop and right-click the desktop, click **Paste**.
-After several seconds, you will find the file is copied to the remote machine's desktop.
+After a few seconds, you will find the file is copied to the remote machine's desktop.
+ >Note: If you are using a **Mac Computer**, or Linux machine, please create a new text file on the remote machine and paste the content text of the file into notepad or equivalent.
+You may have to rename the file from acpclust.R.txt to acpclust.R.
+Simply open a command prompt (start menu, type cmd.exe, enter) and run:  rename acpclust.R.txt acpclust.R.

 	![Copy File to Remote Desktop](images/vm-windows-copy-file-to-remote.png)

 	_Copy File to Remote Desktop_

-	> If you you are using MacOS, please open the R file and copy the text content, then create a file with the same name and use notepad to paste the content

-1. To run the **acpclust.R** file, we have to install some packages to R. In the RStudio's right corner panel, click **Packages** tab, and click **Install Packages** button.
+1. To run the **acpclust.R** file, we have to install some additional packages of R. In the RStudio's right corner panel, click **Packages** tab, and click **Install Packages** button.

 	![Install R Packages](images/vm-windows-rstudio-install-packages.png)

 	_Install R Packages_

-1. In the **Install Packages** form, input following command into the Packages:
+1. In the **Install Packages** form, input the following command into the Packages line:

 	````
 	ade4, RColorBrewer pixmap
 	````
-and click **Install** to begin download and installation.
+ click **Install** to begin download and installation.

 	![Set R Packages](images/vm-windows-rstudio-set-packages.png)

 	_Set R Packages_

-1. Click Menu **File** -> **Open File** and select the **acpclust.R** file on the desktop.
-You will see the file is opened in RStudio.
+1. Click Menu **File** -> **Open File** and select the **acpclust.R** file on the desktop to open the file in RStudio.

 	![Open an R File](images/vm-windows-rstudio-open-file.png)

 	_Open an R File_

 1. Click the menu **Code** -> **Run Region** -> **Run All**.
-RStudio will execute the R code for you and generate the result on the right bottom corner.
+RStudio will execute the R code and generate the result on the right bottom corner.

 	![Run R File](images/vm-windows-rstudio-run-all-code-complete.png)